namshi/mockserver/README.md

 ## Custom response status

-You can specify response status (200, 201, 404. etc.) depends on request parameters.
-To do this, you neeed to use `#import './code.js';` in first line of your mock file:
+You can specify response status (200, 201, 404. etc.) depending on request parameters.
+To do this, you need to use `#import './code.js';` in first line of your mock file:

 ```
 #import './code.js';